Eye Bag Removal in Abingdon Oxford

 - Always assess and tighten a lax lower eyelid.

 - Release the arcus marginalis to reset the tethering that tucks in and accentuates the lower lid bag.

 - Move rather than remove orbital fat, and be very conservative in removing orbital fat when essential.

 - Release the deeper tissues over the orbital margin and into the midface, to allow the deeper layers to be lifted by sutures to the orbital rim.

 - Be conservative in trimming excess skin, measure the excess with the patient opening their mouth wide.

-Even with all these factors in place I warn my patients that if we can acheive a 99% result for the upper lid, the best to hope for with a lower lid is 70%.
+Even with all these factors in place we warn patients that if we can achieve a 99% result for the upper lid, the best to hope for with a lower lid is 70%.